 What are the projects?

 4‑H programs are grounded in the belief that kids learn best by doing.
-Kids complete hands-on projects in a positive environment where they receive guidance from adult mentors (a.k.a.
-Project leaders).
-Specific projects for our club will be revealed at the first club meeting of the year in September and can be found here.
+Kids complete hands-on projects in a positive environment where they receive guidance from Project Leaders.
+Projects can be led by adults or teens, which provides a unique leadership opportunity for our older members.
+Specific projects for our club will be revealed at the September and January club meetings, and can be found here after they are announced.

 How do I sign my child up for a project?

-In our first meeting of the year in September as well as the club meeting in January, your child can sign up for the projects they want.
-We currently do paper sign-ups at the end of the meeting and priority is given to members who attend the meeting and have completed all their enrollment steps, which can be found here.
+After our first meeting of the year in September as well as the club meeting in January, a GoogleSheet sign-up document will be emailed to you.
+The document will contain short descriptions of the projects, dates, age requirements and other details.
+You will sign your child up for whichever projects you want on the first tab in the document.
+Before participating in projects, members must have completed all their enrollment steps, which can be found here.
 Project leaders will communicate any other details about the project with you directly after you sign up.

 What is a project leader?

 Simply put, a project leader is the person who runs the project.
-The leader can be an adult or a club member, even a Senior member (age 14-19) who has an expertise to share.
+The leader can be an adult or an Intermediate or Senior club member who has expertise to share.
 This entails deciding on the project, getting certified by the county, planning out the curriculum, dates, times and scope of the project, communicating details to the parents of the children confirmed in your project and confirming a co-leader to help you run the project (usually a club parent).
 4-H has tons of resources to help you get started so you won’t be starting from scratch.